INFORMSJoC/2023.0257/src/Piston example/Simu_6.3/README.md

 To reproduce the results of Figure 5, please run

 - Piston40.m, Piston60.m, Piston80.m, and Piston90.m to store results of Figure 5
+- Note: When running the above codes to store the results, we need to change the path ("C:/Users/dell/Desktop") to the output data at the end of the code to the current desktop path of the reader.
+The rest of the path ("2023.0257/scr/output/...") remains unchanged.

 Other listed files are used in the main codes mentioned above: